cmannett85/arg_router/README.md

 * Windows Server 2022 (Ninja, MSBuild), Clang 14.0.5, MSVC 19.34(C++20 only)
 * MacOS 12 (Ninja), Clang 14

-You can build on Windows with using MSBuild but you must set the CMake variable `DEATH_TEST_PARALLEL` to 1 otherwise the parallel tests will attempt to write to the project-wide `lastSuccessfulBuild` file simultaneously, which causes the build to fail.
+You can build the unit tests on Windows using MSBuild but you must set the CMake variable `DEATH_TEST_PARALLEL` to 1 otherwise the parallel tests will attempt to write to the project-wide `lastSuccessfulBuild` file simultaneously, which causes the build to fail.
 MSVC is supported but only when using the C++20-style compile-time strings due [this](https://developercommunity.visualstudio.com/t/1395099) MSVC bug.

 Other compiler versions and platform combinations may work, but I'm currently limited by the built-in GitHub runners and how much I'm willing to spend on Actions!

 ## Tips for Users
 ### Do **NOT** Make the Parse Tree Type Accessible
 The parse tree is _very_ expensive to construct due to all the compile-time checking and meta-programming shennanigans, so do **NOT** define it in a header and have multiple source files include it - it will cause the tree to be built/checked in every source file it is included in.

+This is especially important on Windows as `windows.h` is included (needed for calculating terminal column width) with `NOMINMAX` and `WIN32_LEAN_AND_MEAN` set by default.

 ### Minimise Static Storage Bloat
 Despite not using `typeid` or `dynamic_cast` in the library, compilers will still generate class name data if RTTI is enabled, because it is used in the standard library implementations (e.g. `std::function` on Clang).
 Due to the highly nested templates that make up the parse tree, these class names can become huge and occupy large amount of static storage in the executable.
 As an example, the `basic_cat` project in the repo will create ~100KB of class name data in the binary - this data is not used and cannot be stripped out.